aylei/kubectl-debug/README.md

 make agent-docker
 ```

+# port-forward mode And agentless mode

+- `port-foward` mode: By default, `kubectl-debug` will directly connect with the target host.
+When `kubectl-debug` cannot connect to `targetHost:agentPort`, you can enable `port-forward` mode.
+In `port-forward` mode, the local machine listens on `localhost:agentPort` and forwards data to/from `targetPod:agentPort`.

+- `agentless` mode: By default, `debug-agent` needs to be pre-deployed on each node of the cluster, which consumes cluster resources all the time.
+Unfortunately, debugging Pod is a low-frequency operation.
+To avoid loss of cluster resources, the `agentless` mode has been added in [#31](https://github.com/aylei/kubectl-debug/pull/31).
+In `agentless` mode, `kubectl-debug` will first start `debug-agent` on the host where the target Pod is located, and then `debug-agent`  starts the debug container.
+After the user exits, `kubectl-debug` will delete the debug container and `kubectl-debug` will delete the `debug-agent` pod  at last.

 # Configurations

 `kubectl-debug` uses [nicolaka/netshoot](https://github.com/nicolaka/netshoot) as the default image to run debug container, and use `bash` as default entrypoint.